arianakeith/audio-narrative-2023spring/assets.md

 Prospective assets list:

--pencil / pen sounds writing (record)
+-pencil / pen sounds writing (stock) done

--squeaking of desk chair (stock)
+-squeaking of desk chair (stock) done

--flipping through papers (record)
+-flipping through papers (stock) done

+-pen clicking (stock) done

+-keyboard clicks (typing) (stock) done

+-clock ticking (stock) done

+-a deep breathe (record or stock) done

+alarm going off (for when its time to leave for the test) (stock) done

+-a fan or ac unit humming as a consistent background noise (stock) done

+-calculator typing (stock) done

+-the sounds of online learning tutorials such as kkan academy (stock)

+-conversations with roommates about the exam (record)

 -highlighting on paper (record)

--pen clicking (record)

--keyboard clicks (typing) (record)

--clock ticking (stock)

--a deep breathe (record or stock)

 -sounds of making a cup of coffee with a Keurig (record)

--a fan or ac unit humming as a consistent background noise (stock)

--the sounds of online learning tutorials such as kkan academy (stock)

--conversations with roommates about the exam (record)

-alarm going off (for when its time to leave for the test) (record)